Ilminster Jurassic marine fossils shown in home town

 Geologist Charles Moore excavated the fossils during the 1800s at Strawberry Bank, near Ilminster, and other sites around the South West.

 In 2010, the Bath Royal Literary and Scientific Institution (BRLSI) started a project to research and restore the specimens with Bristol University.

-The exhibition will be held on Friday in the Minster Rooms in Ilminster.'So beautiful'
+The exhibition will be held on Friday in the Minster Rooms in Ilminster.

 Bristol University's James Fleming, who organised the exhibition, said: "We've brought along some ichthyosaurs, some really beautiful marine reptiles and some really beautiful crocodiles relatives.

 "You can see all the scales and all the soft body preservation which is what makes this Ilminster collection so beautiful - we've got some fish too."

 Charles Moore died in 1881 and in 1915 most of his collection of more than 4,000 fossils was bought by BRLSI.

 Some of his collection was given away to the then Somerset Archaeological and Natural History Society and as the years passed, it was believed these fossils had been lost.

 But in 2011, the part of the collection which had not been seen since 1915 was rediscovered at the Museum of Somerset by researchers from the BRLSI.